nspcc-dev/neofs-spec/20-api-v2/storagegroup.md

 will be ignored by InnerRing nodes during Data Audit cycles and will be deleted by Storage Nodes.

+DEPRECATED: storage groups are no longer used for audit since 2.18.

 | Field | Type | Description |
 | ----- | ---- | ----------- |
 | validation_data_size | uint64 | Total size of the payloads of objects in the storage group |